odhran-kainos/blog/post/22 - Principles of Automated Testing.md

 - [Cost of tests](#cost-of-tests)
 - [Conclusion](#conclusion)

+The goal of this post is to paint a different picture of automated tests than is normally discussed: a picture where automated tests lie on continuous spectrums, rather than discrete buckets, and it's up to each project owner to categorize them.
+Where tests are "just code", subject to the same constraints and allowing for the same techniques, rather than being something special and different.
+Where tests are ruthlessly prioritized, and those that provide less value than their ongoing costs are culled.

 This post is intentionally silent about a whole host of test-writing topics:
 [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development),
 [code coverage](https://en.wikipedia.org/wiki/Code_coverage),